isaacabraham/vsts-fsharp/README.md

 This extension contains build tasks for use within VSTS Team Build that are particularly useful within the F# world.
 At the current time, the extension contains the following tasks.

+The extension can be found in the [Marketplace](https://marketplace.visualstudio.com/items?itemName=isaacabraham.fsharp-helpers-extension)

 Contributors: @isaacabraham, @matthid.

 Tasks